Almost everyone that starts to trade usually jumps into trading forex markets.

 - 20:1 for non-major currency pairs

 How much leverage should I use?

-The way to restrict the leverage that you use is by trading smaller lot sizes or amounts.
+The way to restrict the leverage that you use is by trading with less risk, using smaller lot sizes or less contracts.

 If you are not a profitable trader, it’s good that you always trade the smallest possible lot size.